-I asked the Head master “you have a government job, why do you want do this”.
+I asked the Headmaster “you have a government job, why do you won’t do this”.
 The answer was “in my 15 years here, the number of students went down significantly and we fear that this school may not exist if this continues”.
 The committee discussed conducting an admission drive to increase the strength.
-The committee revived the mid meal process.
+The committee revived the mid-meal process.
 I also partook in the meal along with the children.
 It was not at all bad especially when I compared it to the mid-day meal I ate during my school days in Tamil Nadu.
-What struck me here was that the local stake holders were empowered to solve their problems on their own.
+What struck me here was that the local stakeholders were empowered to solve their problems on their own.

-Tires into play grounds: Visited IIT Kharagpur for Hult Prize competition jury.
-In the competition there was Pooja, who was the earlier Hult Prize regional winner and part of the jury as well.
-Pooja was the alum of IITK with an Architecture background co-founded Anthill.
+Tires into playgrounds: Visited IIT Kharagpur for Hult Prize competition jury.
+In the competition, there was Pooja, who was the earlier Hult Prize regional winner and part of the jury as well.
+Pooja was an alum of IITK with an Architecture background co-founded Anthill.
 She took me to visit the first playground they built when they were students at the campus school for workers.
 After three years it was still in great condition considering the children played frequently.
 Anthill builds playgrounds in government schools up-cycling used tires.

-Anthill sofa chair made of tires where so good, I had donated few to Valley School, that was received so well, thus a potential for-profit model of selling these sofas have started.
-Now Anthill got an order for 8 of these chair from a co-working space!
-On their way to hybrid organisation!
+Anthill sofa chair made of tires were so good, I had donated few to Valley School, that was received so well, thus a potential for-profit model of selling these sofas have started.
+Now Anthill got an order for 8 of these chairs from a co-working space!
+On their way to a hybrid organisation!